Phoenix STS Logo

 Book Compartment Fire Evacuation Drills

 Independently assessed fire evacuation drills for nursing homes and designated centres.
-Two qualified assessors, rescue manikins, smoke simulators, and comprehensive ASET/RSET analysis reports.
+Two qualified assessors, rescue manikins, smoke simulators, and detailed ASET/RSET analysis reports.

 Real photograph of nurse assisting wheelchair user in a healthcare corridor for compartment evacuation planning - Phoenix STS Ireland